abogacki/jMeterUI/README.md

 # jMeterUI

-This application is an interface for Apache jMeter results saved in CSV.<br>
+This application is an interface for Apache jMeter results saved in CSV.
+Build for the needs of a CS course on Poznan University of Technology.<br>
 Technologies used:

 *   docker